 A world-class garden in Eastern Washington?
 Who knew!
-Spokane continues to surprise with this 100 year old jewel that’s free to visit all year round.
+Spokane continues to surprise with Manito Park, a 100-year-old jewel that’s free to visit all year round.

 Established in 1900 as Montrose Park, the location was originally an underdeveloped recreational area and zoo.
 Through the years it earned funding and saw a name change to Manito which translates to “Spirit of Nature” in Algonquian.

 Along with other Spokane city parks, Manito got some redesign guidance at the hands of the world famous Olmstead Brothers.
-The Olmsteads were a landscape design firm that have designed numerous parks across the country including the Alaska-Yukon-Pacific Exposition grounds, now the University of Washington campus in Seattle.
+The Olmsteads were a world-famous landscape design firm that have designed numerous parks across the country.
+One such example is the Alaska-Yukon-Pacific Exposition grounds, now the University of Washington campus in Seattle.

-A striking symmetrical, European-style garden, the beds are changed with the seasons.
+A striking symmetrical, European-style garden, the beds change with the seasons.
 The Duncan Garden covers 3 acres with a large granite fountain in the center and a gazebo at the rear.
-The garden is named after John Duncan, the parks superintendent from 1910 to 1942 and the man responsible for first bringing the symmetrical style to this garden.

 The Joel E. Ferris Perennial Garden provides an excellent example of the tremendous variety of colors, textures and flower types found in perennials.
 A seasonal variety of colorful displays begins in early spring and continues into late autumn.